 The Timor straight razor is a less popular razor on the list.
 But the quality is something that caught my attention.
 With a dark plum handle, it’s probably to give you a supreme quality grip which is important to have a safe shaving experience.

 With four-inch carbon steel blades, you would be able to get closer shaves.
-Of course, there’s a need to have carefulness since of the bigger size.
-It comes in a pretty looking velvet cardboard.
+Of course, there’s a need to have careful since of the bigger size.
+It comes in pretty-looking velvet cardboard.
 With a classic look, it does a moderate job to give you a quality shave at less price.

 Deciding Factors on the Best Straight Razor for Beginners